dienerlab/nextflow_intro/docs/talk.md

 <!-- .slide: data-background="var(--primary)" class="dark" -->

-## Problems that are solved by workflow management systems
+## Problems that are solved by WMSs

-You have a complex analysis pipeline with which you analyzed 1,000 samples already.
-A colaborator sends you 10 additional samples.
-Which analyses have to be repeated and which ones do not?
+You have a complex analysis pipeline that you applied to 1,000 samples already.
+A collaborator sends you 10 additional samples. *Which analyses have to be repeated* and which ones do not?

-You analysis performs many parallel steps on the same inputs (functional annotation, binning, etc).
+Your analysis performs many parallel steps on the same inputs (functional annotation, binning, etc).
-How do you make sure that all of them run in parallel and are using the computational resources efficiently?
+How do you make sure that all of them run in parallel and are *using the computational resources efficiently*?

-Somebody else want to reproduce your analyses.
-You ran everything on the MedBioNode with SLURM but they are using AWS batch with docker containers.
-How can they run your pipeline?
+Somebody else wants to reproduce your analyses.
+You ran everything on the MedBioNode with SLURM and conda but they are using AWS batch with docker containers.
+How can they *run your pipeline on very different infrastructure*?

 ---

 ### The Nextflow DSL

-Nextflow uses *Groovy* to write pipelines (bit of a disadvantage).
+Nextflow uses a customized *Groovy* to write pipelines (bit of a disadvantage).
+Actual analysis steps can be scripts in any language (Bash, Python, R, etc.)

+Has a publishing concept (actual output vs. intermediate files).

 <br><br>

 ### The Nextflow CLI

-Nextflow is run through a single command `nextflow` that is written in JAVA and can be installed from bioconda for instance.
+Nextflow is run through a single command line interface - *nextflow* - that is written in JAVA and can be installed from bioconda for instance.

 ---